JWST and ALMA Multiple-Line Study in and around a Galaxy at $z=8.496$: Optical to FIR Line Ratios and the Onset of an Outflow Promoting Ionizing Photon Escape: Data analysis

 Because several Balmer emission lines are detected in \targ\ with NIRSpec, we compare our best-fit $E(B-V)$ with the measurement from the Balmer decrement.
 The line flux measurements from the latest NIRSpec reduction and calibration (Section \ref{sec:jwst}) yield $E(B-V)=0.07^{+0.10}_{-0.07}$ and $0.24^{+0.07}_{-0.07}$ from H$\gamma$/H$\beta$ and H$\delta$/H$\beta$, respectively, by assuming the SMC dust attenuation law.
 Our SED-based estimate falls between those estimates from the Balmer decrement approach, suggesting the general consistency between the photometry- and spectroscopic-based approaches.
 However, caution remains in the different $E(B-V)$ suggested between H$\gamma$/H$\beta$ and H$\delta$/H$\beta$, where the difference can change the H$\beta$-based SFR estimate \citep[e.g.,][]{kennicutt2012} by a factor of $\sim$3 after the dust correction.
 We confirm that similarly different $E(B-V)$ values are obtained by assuming other dust attenuation laws (e.g., LMC, \citealt{calzetti2000}), and thus the difference is unlikely caused by an improper choice of the dust attenuation law.
 We speculate that it is caused by the difficulty of the optimal wavelength-dependent slit-loss correction for each emission, taking their potential differential distributions.
 We thus use the SED-based physical properties in the following analysis.

-We note that Giménez-Arteaga et al. (in prep.) discuss the potential underestimate of $M_{\rm star}$ by $\sim$0.5--1~dex in the spatially-integrated SED analysis, compared to the sum of the spatially-resolved SED analysis, especially in strong optical emission line systems \footnote{ This is because the young bursty stellar populations, causing the strong optical emission lines, dominate the emission in the spatially-integrated photometry, hiding the possible presence of underlying older stellar populations, and yield extremely young ages ($<10$~Myr) and therefore lower masses in the SED fit. }.
-However, we confirm that our $M_{\rm star}$ estimate is consistent with the results from the spatially-resolved SED analysis in Giménez-Arteaga et al. (in prep.), owing to the additional constraints from the MIRI bands \citep{bisigello2019}.
+We note that \cite{clara2022b} discuss the potential underestimate of $M_{\rm star}$ by $\sim$0.5--1~dex in the spatially-integrated SED analysis, compared to the sum of the spatially-resolved SED analysis, especially in strong optical emission line systems \footnote{ This is because the young bursty stellar populations, causing the strong optical emission lines, dominate the emission in the spatially-integrated photometry, hiding the possible presence of underlying older stellar populations, and yield extremely young ages ($<10$~Myr) and therefore lower masses in the SED fit. }.
+However, we confirm that our $M_{\rm star}$ estimate is consistent with the results from the spatially-resolved SED analysis in \cite{clara2022b}, owing to the additional constraints from the MIRI bands \citep{bisigello2019, papovich2023}.